 - P Pass: the "P" is awarded for work completed at the "C" or better level.
 Students earn no grade points, but they do earn the unit(s).
-Courses with a "P" grade are not computed in the GPA. - NP No Pass: The "NP" is awarded for work completed at the "D" or "F" level.
+Courses with a "P" grade are not computed in the GPA - NP No Pass: The "NP" is awarded for work completed at the "D" or "F" level.
 No units are earned for work at this level.
 Courses with an "NP" grade are not computed in the GPA. - SP Satisfactory Progress towards completion of a noncredit course.
 This symbol is used for noncredit courses only and is not supplanted by any other symbol.
-Courses with an "SP" grade are not computed in the GPA. - AU Audit: Students do not earn units, but the notation does appear on a student's permanent record. - EW Excused Withdrawal: Special exemption requires documentation.
+Courses with an "SP" grade are not computed in the GPA. - AU Audit: Students do not earn units, but the notation does appear on a student's permanent record. - EW Excused Withdrawal: Special exemption.
 An excused withdrawal occurs when a student is permitted to withdraw from a course(s) due to extenuating circumstances or specific events beyond the control of the student affecting his or her ability to complete a course(s).
-A student must file a petition requesting this option and attach the appropriate documentation to support the extenuating circumstance or specific event.
-Upon review of submitted documentation and approval of the petition, a withdrawal symbol of "EW" will be assigned.
+A student must file a petition requesting this option approval of the petition.
+Upon approval of the petition, a withdrawal symbol of "EW" will be assigned.
 Excused withdrawals will not be counted in progress probation and dismissal calculation.
-The "EW" symbol may be used as described in, and in accordance with, section 55024

-W Withdrawal: A "W" is recorded for students who officially withdraw from a course after the end of the fourth week of the semester or 30% of term (whichever is less) or 30% deadline of the course for short-term classes.
+The "EW" symbol may be used as described in, and in accordance with. section 55024. - W Withdrawal: A "W" is recorded for students who officially withdraw from a course after the end of the fourth week of the semester or 30% of term (whichever is less) or 30% deadline of the course for short-term classes.